Package uk.blankaspect.common.filesystem

 absStringStd

-Converts the specified file-system location to a normalised absolute location and returns a string representation of the resulting location in which the system-dependent separators between adjacent components are replaced by Unix separators,'/'
+Converts the specified file-system location to a normalised absolute location and returns a string representation of the resulting location in which the system-dependent separators between adjacent components are replaced by Unix separators,'/'.
+The following methods are called sequentially on the input location:- Parameters:

-- the location of interest.- Returns:
+location- the location of interest.- Returns:

 - a string representation of